-The Zhongda oil refinery, one of China’s largest investments in Kyrgyzstan, typifies the jobs versus pollution debate that surrounds Beijing's Belt and Road Infrastructure (BRI) vision.
+The Zhongda oil refinery, one of China’s largest investments in Kyrgyzstan, typifies the jobs versus pollution debate that surrounds Beijing's Belt and Road Initiative (BRI) vision.

 The refinery is a paragon of opacity.
 A decade on from its construction, many Kyrgyzstani citizens know very little about its work, or why it recently halted production.